 Michael is the author of Lease Terminations and Mortgage Foreclosures as Fraudulent Conveyances and co-author of Buying Assets in Bankruptcy: A Guide to Purchasers and Considerations in Dealing with the Federal Savings & Loan Insurance Corporation in Chapter 11 and Lender Liability and Equitable Subordination in the Illinois Institute for Continuing Legal Education’s Secured Transactions 2001.
 He is a frequent lecturer on various topics relating to dealing with insolvent entities.
 Michael serves on numerous boards of directors for both public and private companies, including TransWorld Entertainment and the Western Golf Association.

 Michael has been recognized as a Leading Individual in Chambers USA: America’s Leading Lawyers for Business since its inception.
-In Chambers USA 2013, he is recognized as a leading practitioner in Bankruptcy & Restructuring where he is described as a “a very smooth character and very influential in the way he puts a case forward in negotiations.”
+In Chambers USA 2014, he is recognized as a leading practitioner in Bankruptcy & Restructuring, where he is described as a “maintain[ing] an active practice advising on bankruptcy proceedings for household-name clients.
+Interviewees highlight that he is ‘very smart and a great business attorney.’”
+In the 2013 edition, he was recognized as “a very smooth character and very influential in the way he puts a case forward in negotiations.”
 In 2012, a client praised Michael’s expertise, noting, “‘He offers opinions on strategy and offers many suggestions to be sure we have weighed all options.’”
 He is ranked in Best Lawyers in America (2008-2014) for Bankruptcy and Creditor Debtor Rights, and Insolvency and Reorganization Law and Litigation - Bankruptcy.
 Michael was also named as one of the leading practitioners in Who’s Who Legal USA: Insolvency & Restructuring 2006.